Aftaputra/Microscope-OF/README.md

 * To activate the microscope virtual environment run `ofm activate`
 * Navigate to the Openflexure repository with `cd /var/openflexure/application/openflexure-microscope-server`

-The Pi should aready come with the static files for the web application.
+The Pi should already come with the static files for the web application.

 ### Installation and set up on other platforms